Gross National Happiness: Towards Buddhist Economics

 "The theory employed, based on the assumption of scarcity and hence competition, is not up to the task.
 To put it simply, what has been missing [in economic theory] is an understanding of the nature of human coordination and cooperation"[26]

 The concept of cooperation, which can be regarded as a natural extension of religious concepts such as compassion, has become an area of growing economic research known as institutional economics.
-Similarly, the social and psychological research on Emotional Intelligence, pioneered by the Harvard psychologist Daniel Goleman, has shown that success in business is dependent on how well we cooperate with others
+Similarly, the social and psychological research on Emotional Intelligence, pioneered by the Harvard psychologist Daniel Goleman, has shown that success in business is dependent on how well we cooperate with others[27].
+Showing respect, sympathy and understanding towards others are needed for advancing in our careers.
+Many corporations have started to test and train their staff according to Emotional Intelligence indicators, known as EQ.
+From here it is only a small step to the practice of compassion.

 The 1998 Nobel Prize in Economic Science went to Amartya Sen, who defines economic development in terms of freedom of basic necessities such as education and healthcare.
 He observed that as long as the contemporary world denies elementary freedoms to the majority of the world population, planning for economic development is of no use.
 In doing so, he has restored an ethical dimension to the discussion of development.
 Sen writes in “Development as Freedom”:

 "Along with the working of markets, a variety of social institutions contribute to the process of development precisely through their effects on enhancing and sustaining individual freedoms.
-The formation of values and social ethics are also part of the process of development that needs attention
+The formation of values and social ethics are also part of the process of development that needs attention[28].

-[29], concludes: ”If we learn anything from the history of economic development, it is that culture makes all the difference”.
+David Landes, in his best-selling review of two millennia of economic history “the Wealth and Poverty of Nations”[29], concludes: ”If we learn anything from the history of economic development, it is that culture makes all the difference”.
 Just because markets give signals does not mean that people respond timely or well.
 Some people do this better than others, depending on their culture, and culture is nothing but the aggregation of values.

 Even George Soros, the Hungarian born speculator who made fortunes from free market capitalism, now passionately campaigns for a more social face of capitalism.
-In his recent “Open Society; Reforming Global Capitalism”
+In his recent “Open Society; Reforming Global Capitalism”[30] he states:

 “Economic theory presuppose that each participant is a profit center bent on maximizing profits to the exclusion of all other considerations.
 But there must remain other values at work to sustain society – indeed human life.
 I contend that at the present moment market values have assumed an importance that is way beyond anything that is appropriate and sustainable.
 Markets are not designed to take care of the common interest.”

 Values are also making a (modest) revival in the business world.
 Some have started to emphasize values as part of creating a 'corporate identity'.
 This is mainly motivated by the need to distinguish the growing and increasingly lookalike firms from one another in the market, and to give its increasingly mobile and disloyal staff a sense of belonging.
-Social research has shown that the company's performance is for at least 30% attributable to the corporate culture, the climate at the workplace, which is a share too large to ignore
+Social research has shown that the company's performance is for at least 30% attributable to the corporate culture, the climate at the workplace, which is a share too large to ignore[31].
+The recognition that corporate culture matters has also led to the emergence of Buddhist inspired literature on more enlightened forms of management, focussing on creating a happy work environment instead of simply boosting profits and maintaining control structures.[32]

 Further, in response to consumer lobbies, an increasing number of companies are taking steps to show social responsibility.
 Some companies now publish information on the basis of triple bottom line reporting, i.e. reporting not just on financial performance but also on compliance with environmental and social standards.
 A corporation which recently improved its environmental responsibility, is British Petroleum which decided to change its slogan to ‘Beyond Petroleum’, indicating its concern for the development of alternative, renewable forms of energy sources.
 These are all steps making a difference towards a more humane face of business.